nikitachouhan/fsnd-item-catalog/README.md

 This is a book rental application that has the book genres listed as categories and books under each genre are listed as items.
 A book item contains a detailed description along with price and availabilty status of the item.
 It provides login and logout funcationality for a user.
 An authenticated user can add, delete and update a book item.
+A catalog json endpoint is provided to access the list of categories and items in json fromat.

 ## Technologies